 Acknowledgment

-This study would not be possible without the dataset obtained from The Automic Lab, NIMHANS, Bangalore.
+This study would not be possible without the dataset obtained from The Autonomic Lab, NIMHANS, Bangalore.
 For this, we would like to thank the staff of NIMHANS for all their help, patience and cooperation.
-We would also like to thank the staff of PES University for their continued support and encouragement to pursue this work of applying machine learning algorithms to classify chronic alcoholics and normative subjects from their ECG signals.
+We would also like to thank the staff of PES University for their continued support and encouragement to pursue this work of applying machine learning algorithms to classify persons with chronic alcohol use and normative subjects from their ECG signals.

 References